Alexander Acosta: Nomination, recognition and confirmation

 President Donald Trump announced in a press conference on February 16, 2017, that he would nominate Acosta to fill the position of Secretary of Labor after the nomination of Andrew Puzder was withdrawn.
 Acosta was recommended by White House counsel Don McGahn.

 Acosta has twice been named one of the nation's 50 most influential Hispanics by Hispanic Business Magazine.
 He serves or served on the Florida Innocence Commission, on the Florida Supreme Court's Commission on Professionalism, Florida Supreme Court's Access to Justice Commission, and on the Commission for Hispanic Rights and Responsibilities.
-In 2008, Acosta was named as one of the 100 most influential people in business ethics by the Ethisphere Institute.

 The Senate Committee on Health, Education, Labor and Pensions held confirmation hearings on March 22, 2017, and Acosta's nomination was reported out of the committee on March 30, 2017.
 On April 27, 2017, Acosta was confirmed as Secretary of Labor by the U.S. Senate in a 60–38 vote.
 He received the support of eight Democratic Senators and all Republican senators except Senator Pat Toomey, who did not participate in the vote.
 On April 28, 2017, Acosta was sworn in by Vice President Mike Pence.

 Tenure

 In 2019, Acosta proposed cutting the funding of his department's International Labor Affairs Bureau from $68 million in 2018 to under $20 million in 2020.
 That agency combats human trafficking (including child sex trafficking), child labor and forced labor internationally.

 During Acosta's confirmation hearing, he discussed the need and his support of apprenticeship as a workforce development tool to close the skills gap.
 On June 15, 2017, President Trump signed Executive Order 13801, "Presidential Executive Order Expanding Apprenticeships in America", establishing the Task Force on Apprenticeship Expansion with Acosta serving as the chair.
 The task force held five public meetings and issued their final report to President Trump on May 10, 2018.
 Following the task force final report, the U.S. Department of Labor announced the following initiatives to expand and promote apprenticeship opportunities: